Corn production in Kansas is on the rise, and continues to improve with changing markets and farming technologies.

 As IGP Institute’s mission states, “to provide innovative and relevant education and technical programs to enhance the market preference,” the institute stays loyal to working with its supporting commodity groups.

 “The partnership we have with Kansas Corn allows us to connect the Kansas farmers with international customers,” says Jay O’Neil, IGP Institute grain processing and risk management curriculum manager.
 He continues, “by working together, we are able to not only create a preference for Kansas feed grains, but also create long-term relationships with international buyers.”

 Vinduska adds, “I am very proud to say I am from Kansas when I talk to groups overseas and they have heard of our training programs, and it also helps reinforce the great programming that’s offered at K-State and at IGP.”

-To learn more about the Kansas Soybean Commission, please visit its website at: www.kansassoybeans.org.
+To learn more about the Kansas Corn Commission, please visit its website at: http://www.kscorn.com.

 The IGP Institute annually receives financial support from many commodity groups.
 Please visit the links below to learn more about them.